vite-pwa/vite-plugin-pwa/docs/guide/unregister-service-worker.md

 If you want to unregister the service worker from your PWA application, you only need to add `selfDestroying: true` to the plugin configuration.

+`vite-plugin-pwa` plugin will create a new special service worker and replace the existing one in your application once deployed in production: it has to be put in the place of the previous broken/unwanted service worker, with the same name.

 ::: danger
 It is **IMPORTANT TO NOT CHANGE ANYTHING** in the plugin configuration (especially **DO NOT CHANGE THE SERVICE WORKER NAME**), just keep the options and the PWA UI components (if included some toast/dialog for ready to work offline or prompt for update), the plugin will take care of changing the service worker and avoid interacting with the UI if configured.
 :::